per-gron/overman/doc/reporter_api.md

 `error` messages can be emitted for each test run, for example if both the test itself and an after hook fails.

-The `value` field contains the bulk of the information about the error.
+The `stack` field contains the bulk of the information about the error.
 It typically is the `trace` property of the error object.

 The `in` field is always present and contains information about where the error